Bughay/Golang-Lecture/README.md

 we then turned everything to binary format using go build and created a python script to demonstrate how the code actually looks like when it becomes computer readable in the format of assembly and machine code.

-# Special thanks for taking the time to listen to my students:
+# Special thanks for taking the time to listen my students:

 - Nikita Kiselev